jsg200830/InMut-Finder/README.md

 # Input
-The four input files are required to run SILr in the command line.
+The four input files are required to run InMut-Finder in the command line.

 The first one is the fasta file for the inserted target element, for example, Tnt1 or Ds transposons (see the example file of “target.fa”).